MechanicalRock/mechanicalrock.github.io/_posts/2020-01-24-inception-pipeline-cdk.md

 The CDK is a relatively new tool from AWS which enables developers to build infrastructure at insane speed compared to more historic/traditional methods of writing out lines and lines of YAML or JSON.
-Using programming languages such as Typescript or Python, developers can make use of functions to scaffold code quickly, and under the hood the toolkit implements best-practices of cloud development which, for example is the principle of least privilege.
+Using programming languages such as Typescript or Python, developers can make use of functions to scaffold code quickly, and under the hood the toolkit implements best-practices of secure development which, for example is the principle of least privilege.

 Let me give you an example.
 Let's say I want to create an S3 bucket with CloudFront to serve a react application.